 The most alarming part was the Q&A during which the speaker said that the rideshare industry is NOT a threat to Hertz’s business.
 This is a classic case of not seeing the red flags as Allen Adamson writes in his great book Shift Ahead.
 Unless Hertz learns the importance of recognizing and acting fast on new business trends and shifts ahead soon, it will not exist in ten years.

-Lessons from the CX Exchange Travel & Hospitality Conference abound.
+Lessons from the customer experience conference CX Exchange Travel & Hospitality Conference abound.
 We are all returning to our offices ready to put into action what we have learned from the successes and failures of our CX colleagues.

 The recording of my speaking engagement at the CX Exchange Travel & Hospitality Conference will be available for our readers on our Speaking Page.
 Last, but not least, my favorite quote of the conference: “Do not confuse activity with results.”

 Get Better Results for Your Customer Experience Strategies

 4 Career Tips to obtain a Customer Experience Role